 Everclear freezer tincture recipe

 If you don’t want the hassle of cooking your tincture in the steps above, then try this everclear freezer tincture recipe which combines freezing temperatures with long waiting times to extract the THC into your tincture.
 It will take a few months to make everclear freezer tincture, but the low effort required means with a little foresight you’ll be able to set sail.
 The longer it sits, the more complete the extract.
-But overdoing it means additional leeching of planty flavor.
+But overdoing it means additional leaching of planty flavor.

 How to make cannabis tincture in your freezer